imperialCHEPI/healthgps/getstarted.md

 1. Download the latest [release](https://github.com/imperialCHEPI/healthgps/releases) binaries for Linux from the repository.
 2. Unzip the file contents into a local directory of your choice (xxx).
 3. Navigate to the directory used in step 2 (xxx).
-4. Run: `user@machine:~/xxx$ ./HealthGPS.Console.exe -f ./example/France.Config.json -s ./data` where `-f` gives the *configuration file* fullname and
-`-s` the path to the root folder of the *backend storage* respectivelly.
+4. Run: `user@machine:~/xxx$ ./HealthGPS.Console.exe -f ./example/France.Config.json -s ./data` where `-f` gives the *configuration file* full-name and `-s` the path to the root folder of the *backend storage* respectively.
 5. The default output folder is `~/healthgps/results`, but this can be changed in the *configuration file* `(France.Config.json)`.

 **NOTE:** *The development datasets provided in this example are limited to 2010-2050 time frame.
-It is provided for demonstration purpuse to showcase the model's usage, input and output data formats.
+It is provided for demonstration purpose to showcase the model's usage, input and output data formats.
 The backend data storage can be populated with new datasets, the `index.json` file defines the storage structure and file names, it also stores metadata to identify the data sources and respective limits for validation.*

 ***Known Issue:*** `Windows 10` support for VT (Virtual Terminal) / ANSI escape sequences is turned OFF by default, this is required to display colours on console / shell terminals.
 You can enable this feature manually by editing windows [registry keys](https://superuser.com/questions/413073/windows-console-with-ansi-colors-handling/1300251#1300251), however we recommend the use of [Windows Terminal](https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab), which is a modern terminal application for command-line tools, has no such limitation, and is now distributed as part of the `Windows 11` installation.